joel-chu/To1source_event/README.md

 **We don't care about the order of event registration and handling**

-Basically you can trigger an event that doesn't exist (well, sort of)
+Basically you can trigger an event that doesn't exist (well, sort of, its magic)

+*Please note the new version is using ES6 features heavily (WeakMap, Set, Map, Array.from etc) if you need to use this module on older platform, please provide polyfill accordingly*

 ## API